KHHD99/KHHD99/README.md

 - Profil:
-  - I'm a data scientist junior I’m interested in Data science with a passion for creating innovative solutions to complex problems.
+  - As a junior data scientist, I am highly passionate about the field of data science I am  interested in creating innovative solutions to real-world problems.
 I have experience in Machine Learning, Deep Learning, Reinforcement Learning, Data Mining, and Business Intelligence, etc. I have worked with a variety of programming languages, including C, C++, R, and Python.
-And also a variety of project such as Face recognition,
+And also a variety of project in different data science fields.
   - 🌱 I’m currently learning Artificial Intelligence Basis and applications

 - Meni Projects: